MeiYutingg/UBiSS/README.md

 ## BIDS Dataset

-We provide the extracted CNN and VideoSwinTransformer visual features of **BIDS** dataset in `data/visual_feauture`.
+We provide the extracted VideoSwinTransformer visual features of **BIDS** dataset.
+You can download them from [here](https://1drv.ms/f/c/97dec68abb271787/EoliBgXKnDdMgFkTdt0jVhIBW-snVz1HXZPaOBrXnqZ8Ug) and put it inside `data/visual_feauture`.
 You can load feature from .h5 files as the following example shows:

 ```
 import numpy as np